canmom/vector/VECTOR-ch6.md

 "Like I said---you know when I'm lying and have your hand on the torture button.
 I'm not stupid."
 Why do they keep asking?
 Why go around these circles?
 (Maybe she could throttle one of them.
 She still has arms.)

 "Then I have to wonder---why did you rebel?
-You could easily forsee this outcome."
+You could easily foresee this outcome."
 He taps his finger on the desk.

 She laughs, though it comes out as more of a painful cough.
 "VECTORs follow our dicks 'n clits, haven't you heard?"